LuisAnalytics98/DataSalon_Replit/SUPABASE_DOMAIN_SETUP.md

 ## Step 2: Configure Supabase Auth Redirect URLs

+**IMPORTANT:** This step is critical for email confirmation links to work correctly!

 1. Go to your Supabase Dashboard: https://supabase.com/dashboard
 2. Select your project: **ujgdkuhztbtzseqotbpe**
 3. Navigate to: **Authentication** → **URL Configuration**